Looking for an honest Superstar Blogging course review?

-Honestly, I was a huge skeptic of whether the course would prove worth of it’s relatively hefty price tag ($267 if you pay upfront!).
+Honestly, I was a huge skeptic at first.
 I think most of us have been conditioned by the internet age to resist paying for information, and my initial thinking was that I could probably just figure out how to build a travel blog based on finding free content on the internet.

 But two things caused me to pull the trigger on buying the course anyway:

 - First, I realized that I spent over $250,000 on my college and law school education, after all, so spending a couple hundred dollars to learn a new skill set actually seems like a bargain in comparison.

 - Second, the course comes with a 30 day money back guarantee.
 If you don’t like it after that time, you get your money back.
 I figured there was a good chance I’d use this feature, so why not try it out?